The Adventures of Wolf-Marked

 The sister never knew when her brother came home, but when she wakened in the morning he was cooking.
 The girl didn't like to be fastened in, she said nothing, but all the time she was thinking how she could get out of the house.

 At last a night came when her brother started off forgetting to fasten the door, then she determined to follow, him to the council.
 She found his tracks and after following them a long distance came to a house; she pushed the skin door aside and went in.

 An old man sat by a fire making a wooden ladle.
 He looked up, and said, "Thank you, my niece, I have waited a long time for you to come. "

 "I have come to get you to do something for me," said the girl.

 "I expected that you would ask me to do something for you.
 There they are, take your choice," and he pointed to a pile of ladles.

 "What is it then?
 Any one who wishes for something asks for it."

 "I want you to destroy my brother.
-He keeps me fastened into the
+He keeps me fastened into the house."

 "I can't do that; your brother has great power.
 Perhaps my brother who lives near here can; he has greater power than I have."